OpenDataDSL/website/src/pages/AboutUs.md

 ## Meet The Company

 ### Our Story
-After many years of building and using data management systems, we condensed all this knowledge into a domain specific language which encapsulates all aspects of data management in a simple and intuitive way.
+After many years of building and using data management systems, we condensed all this knowledge and expertise into a domain specific language which encapsulates all aspects of data management in a simple and intuitive way.

 We are passionate about all aspects of data management and continue to build and improve our platform.